MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 # Tutorial: Creating with VS Code ![VS Code Icon](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/vs-code-icon.png)

-The predominant model with most content management systems (CMS) is that web content is created within the CMS using the tools built into it such as built in HTML and code editors.
+The predominant model with traditional content management systems (CMS) is that web content is created using the HTML and code editors tools built into it.

-Cosmos is different in that you are not limited to creating content with the built-in tools.
-You can create web applications and content **externally** with your favorite [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment?msclkid=45de0b88c49911ecb8f91dfd783794ab) such as Visual Studio Code, NetBeans, Eclipse, NotePad or Visual Studio, then upload your work into Cosmos.
+Cosmos enables you to create web applications and content **externally** with your favorite [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment?msclkid=45de0b88c49911ecb8f91dfd783794ab) such as Visual Studio Code, NetBeans, Eclipse, NotePad or Visual Studio, then upload your work into Cosmos to host.

-In this tutorial I will show how to create a web application externally to Cosmos, then import it to host by Cosmos.
+In this tutorial I will show how to create a web application externally using Visual Studio Code, then import it to host by Cosmos.

 Specifically, this tutorial shows the following: